maybebyte/anthesis/index.md

 the corresponding section.

 I aspire to write readable, comprehensible software.
-To that end, suggestions/diffs are welcome, mail them to the address above.
+To that end, suggestions and diffs are welcome--mail them to the address above.
 Thank you.